Summary of current activities

 - Ongoing 1st Saturday “Overdue Reckoning” Discussions beginning February 6, 2021

 - Moving Beyond “White Fragility for Nurses” January 2021

 The events that are now in place to continue this initiative grew out of the initial discussions in the Fall of 2020, when nurses of color shared their experiences and hopes for the future.
-These discussions gave rise to each of the events and activities that are now in place, or being planned for the future!
+These discussions gave rise to each of the events and activities that are now in place!

 Principles of Reckoning

 All of the activities related to “Overdue Reckoning” are guided by our Principles of Reckoning, which take a bold anti-racist stand for nursing.
 Our principles are:

 - We claim the courage to join together through the experience of building our anti-racist capacity nursing.

 - We cherish the contributions and honor the voices of Black, Indigenous, Latinx and other Nurses of Color (BILNOC), and yield the floor to their voices throughout our time together.